healthchecks/healthchecks/templates/docs/projects_teams.md

 # Projects and Teams

 Use Projects to organize checks in your SITE_NAME account.
 Your account initially has a single default project.
-You can create additional projects and organize your checks in them as your usage grows.
+You can create additional projects and transfer your checks between them as your usage grows.

 ![An overview of projects](IMG_URL/projects.png)